-My lab studies neural mechanisms of pattern learning and recognition in the auditory system.
-We work in two species of songbirds, the European starling (Sturnus vulgaris) and the zebra finch (Taeniopygia guttata).
-Starlings and finches live in large groups with dynamic social structures and use song to communicate individual identity, sexual fitness, and other social signals.
-Songbirds can learn to recognize hundreds of songs from different individuals under challenging and variable acoustic conditions.
-Understanding how their brains separate signal from noise and form coherent perceptual categories will give insight into similar processes underlying speech perception and other forms of perceptual learning.
+The Meliza Lab studies the neural mechanisms of auditory learning and perception for vocal communication.
+We primarily work in zebra finches (Taeniopygia guttata).
+Like many other songbirds, zebra finches live in large groups with dynamic social structures and use song to communicate individual identity, sexual fitness, and other social signals.
+They can learn to recognize hundreds of songs from different individuals in challenging acoustic conditions, so understanding how their brains separate signal from noise and form coherent perceptual categories will give insight into similar processes underlying speech perception and other forms of perceptual learning.

 Current research areas include:

 A songbird's early experience hearing other members of its species shapes how its auditory system processes sound.
 This is analogous to the perceptual narrowing that occurs in humans during the first year of life, in which exposure to speech establishes the phonetic distinctions an infant is able to perceive.
 Deficits in this critical learning process may contribute to a wide range of communication disorders, including dyslexia.
 Using behavior, electrophysiology, immunohistochemistry, and gene-editing methods, we are investigating how the early acoustic environment influences the functional and physiological properties of cortical auditory circuits.

 Internal models of auditory objects

 Using behavioral and physiological methods, we examine how birds form internal models of vocal signals from experience, and how these models guide perception in the complex acoustic conditions animals encounter in natural social settings.
 Our goal is to identify how neural circuits create these models and employ them to reconstruct vocal signals that have been degraded by noise.